cpp-for-yourself/lectures-and-homeworks/lectures/lambdas.md

   Print(people, "> Sorted by age difference to 4242, ascending:");
 }
 ```
-Once we pass this struct as the callable into the `std::sort`, we can see that our Tolkien characters are sorted by their age difference to the number `4242`.
+Once we pass an object of this class as the callable into the `std::sort`, we can see that our Tolkien characters are sorted by their age difference to the number `4242`.

-## How is the sorting function implemented?
+## How to implement generic algorithms like `std::sort`
 So far so good.
-We already know a lot about structs and classes as well as their methods, so I hope that how these operate seems quite intuitive here.
+We already know a lot about classes so I hope that what we've just covered seems quite self-explanatory.

 Now I think it makes sense to look a bit deeper into how `std::sort` is implemented.
-How does it magically take anything that looks like a "callable"?
+How does it magically take anything that looks like a "callable" and just rolls with it?

-Please pause here for a moment and think how would you implement this!
+Please pause here for a moment and think how would **you** implement this!
 I promise you that if you followed the previous lectures, you should have all the tools at your disposal by now.

-The key is to think back to the lectures in which we covered templates!
-We can hopefully all imagine that using templates would allow us to implement a function similar to `std::sort`.
-Our interest here is _not_ to implement a better sorting algorithm, but to gain intuition about how we _could_ implement such a generic algorithm that would take any comparator object that is "callable" and accepts two `Person` objects as its parameters:
+The key is to think back to the lectures in which we covered [templates](templates_why.md)!
+We can hopefully all imagine that using templates would allow us to implement a function similar to `std::sort`:
 ```cpp
 #include <iostream>
 #include <string>